-Mallia joins Pensky and sixth-year assistant coach Joe Kirt as part of the Big Orange staff after serving a five-year stint as the head coach at Loyola Marymount in California where he guided the Lions to a 50-34-11 (.584) overall record.
+Mallia joined Pensky and assistant coach Joe Kirt as part of the Big Orange staff after serving a five-year stint as the head coach at Loyola Marymount in California where he guided the Lions to a 50-34-11 (.584) overall record.
 During his time at LMU, he helped his squad to four 10-win seasons, a pair of top three finishes in the West Coast Conference (WCC) and recorded more wins (43) over his first four campaigns in charge than any women's soccer coach in school annals.

 He also spent two seasons as assistant head coach at UCLA (2005-06), where he helped direct the Bruins to back-to-back appearances in the Women's College Cup, and as a head coach for seven years (1998-2004) at Loyola (Md.), guiding the Greyhounds to an 87-45-9 overall record and five NCAA Tournament berths.
 Pensky served as an assistant coach on Mallia's staff in 2001, a season that saw the Greyhounds win the MAAC Tournament Championship and advance to the NCAA Tournament.